 The idea here is to create a time-based (monthly, yearly, one time) fee model (kinda like a membership club) with content your audience would pay to access.
 However, this option isn’t for everyone.
 In other words: if you are confident you can offer your subscribers value that would entice them to shell out money for, it might be worth a go.

 Outside of native advertising, charging for premium content is probably the most effective way of monetizing email newsletters.
 Take The New York Times, for example.
 Its subscription revenue surpassed $1 billion mark back in 2017.
 The growth in digital subscriptions can be attributed to the publication’s penchant for loading free articles with multimedia such as documentaries, podcasts, and other interactive elements that frequently peak the interest of their audience.

 The challenge is providing paying subscribers valuable content they can’t get elsewhere or for free: something in the vein of special or extended articles, exclusive videos, tips and advice, and so on.
-Offering a taste of the premium content through your newsletter is generally a good idea raise your paid subscribers numbers but be sure to have enough free content to establish your authority.
+Using email marketing to offer a taste of your premium content is generally a good idea raise your paid subscribers numbers but be sure to have enough free content to establish your authority.

 3. Monetize email newsletters with affiliate links